translation services for LEP students

 The same activities performed for the English site that make it findable and attractive in search results must also be implemented for the portion of the website in foreign languages.

-Even one of the most basic of SEO tasks – keyword research – requires not only the research itself but a deep understanding of the target language because often a simple translation from English is not sufficient to capture the essence of meaning in another language.
-Users in non-English speaking countries use different colloquialisms, different phrasing and have different search habits that are impacted by culture and language.
-Effort must be made to determine the right keywords for the product and services in the targeted language and locale.
+Even one of the most essential SEO tasks—keyword research—requires keyword research in the new language and a deep understanding of the target language because, often, a simple translation from English is insufficient to capture the essence of meaning in another language.
+Users in non-English-speaking countries use different colloquialisms and phrasing and have different search habits that are impacted by culture and language.
+Efforts must be made to determine the right keywords for the product and services in the targeted language and locale.

-In a nutshell, both on page and off page SEO activities will be required for the translated website to start ranking.
+In summary, both on-page and off-page SEO activities will be required for the translated website to start ranking.

 For a good discussion on International SEO, read What makes International SEO a Growth Engine? and Planning For Success With Global SEO.